 All those years ago, when I got a raise instead of losing my job, I used that as rationale to redouble my efforts to learn all I needed to know for not only the required industry certifications, but to make sure my position was secure.
 And even though it wasn’t a field I decided to stay in, I eventually achieved all I wanted to in that job.

-And did you know—people who suffer from Impostor Syndrome are often more qualified for whatever it is they’re insecure about than those who don’t.
-It’s because you’re aware of what you don’t know, and you care enough to want to do better.
+And did you know—people who suffer from Impostor Syndrome are often more qualified for whatever it is they’re insecure about than those who don’t?
+I’ve been told It’s because you’re aware of what you don’t know, and you care enough to want to do better.
+And that’s certainly been my experience.

 Impostor Syndrome doesn’t have to be an impediment to your success.
 You can learn how to use Impostor Syndrome to your advantage, to propel you to the success you’re seeking instead of letting it hold you back.

 Have you struggled with Impostor Syndrome?
 I’d like to hear what you’re struggling with or how you’re using Impostor Syndrome to your advantage.
-Leave me a comment below, send me an email or let’s chat on Facebook.
+Leave me a comment below, message me here or let’s chat on LinkedIn or Facebook.